jake-knerr/chess/README.md

 ### Animations

 #### Prefer to give an animation the same name as the class that uses it.
-Define the animation immediately following the rule that uses it.
-If more than one rule uses the animation then define the animation after the first rule that uses it.
+Define the animation immediately following the component.

+Note that `@keyframes` rules cannot be defined nested within a component.
+They are defined after the component that uses them.

 Many rules that use animations will be component states.